How is the law changing on sexual harassment in the workplace?

 New legislation has been passed to introduce a duty for all employers to take reasonable steps to prevent sexual harassment of employees in the course of their employment.

 The Worker Protection (Amendment of Equality Act) Act will increase an employer’s obligations to protect its employees against sexual harassment.
-Currently, there is a potential legal defence to a harassment claim if an employer can demonstrate they have taken all reasonable steps to prevent it from happening.
+Previously, there has been a potential legal defence to a harassment claim if an employer can demonstrate they have taken all reasonable steps to prevent it from happening.
 The new legislation takes this further by putting a legal obligation on employers to take proactive steps to prevent sexual harassment.

 What is the background to this?